matloff/TidyverseSkeptic/README.md

 Similarly, the "naughty kids" example, in which the tidyverse advocate complained that some students were, apparently, "taking the easy way" by using base-R, again would indicate that hard way is actually Tidy.
+If so, why teach it first?

 ## Case study:  it doesn't have to be Either Or